 Every month, humanity uses 129 billion surgical masks to protect ourselves from the pandemic.
 This represents 451,000 tons of waste.

-Thanks to its ceramic filters, PRECIMASK® are the world’s first zero waste masks.
+Thanks to its ceramic filters, PRECIMASK® is the world’s first zero waste mask.

 The shelf life of PRECIMASK® in its original packaging is more than 40 years (with specific storage conditions).
 Disposable masks have a shelf life.
 With PRECIMASK®, there are no need to renew stocks of disposable masks, and they can be stored for 40 years in their packaging.

 Last but not least, PRECIMASK® is designed, manufactured, and assembled in France according to the most stringent European quality standards.
 The ceramic filters, developed in the Saint-Gobain Research and Development center of Cavaillon (Vaucluse) is produced in France and Germany.

 The PRECIMASK® was designed to respond to the urgency of the current pandemic.
 Nevertheless, despite the vaccination campaigns, the scientific councils fear the appearance of new variants from October 2021 on against which the available vaccines may not be as effective.

 Moreover, it is still not yet formally proven that vaccinated people cannot carry the virus and transmit it.

 Last but not least, scientific studies predict the start of an era of repeated pandemic crisis within increasingly short intervals.

 Despite the hope that the vaccination campaigns will have their expected effect by the end of the year, it is very likely that the regulations relating to barrier gestures and the wearing of masks in companies and public places will continue even beyond.

 In addition to its respiratory filtration capacities linked to the current pandemic, we have seen that PRECIMASK® also provide protection against other bio-contaminants such as pollen and mold spore, certain house dust mite allergens and dust.